Why did my credit score drop after paying off debt?

 Dear Keeping Score,

 I paid off my Amex balance and TransUnion lowered my score -41 points.
-Credit card utilization went from 84% to 1%.
+Credit card utilization went from 84 percent to 1 percent.
 Why did my score go down?
 I also paid off the balance on my Capital One card and Home Depot credit.
-Will TransUnion lower my score even more once those last two report in? —Andrew
+Will TransUnion lower my score even more once those last two report in? — Andrew

 Dear Andrew,